raileanualex03/scripting-around/README.md

 #002 -> This script will sort the Downloads directory.
 This will also run in the background.

-#003 -> This script will go to the profile given as input and show its followers.
+#003 -> This script will go to the Instagram profile given as input and show its followers.

 #004 -> This script will send an email( given as input the accounts details, the message and the receiver's
 mail)